FudaWiki/fudawiki-files/hanafuda/games/roppyakken.md

 # Korean Variants

-Korean variants use different scoring rules after the end of a round, and Dandruff does not exist.
+Korean variants use different scoring rules after the end of a round, and round negation does not exist.
 Also, some yaku-related rules are different.

 - In Yukbaek variant, Four Bright yaku also requires [![monthicon_2.png](/hanafuda/icons/monthicon_2.png =20x)Bush Warbler](/en/hanafuda/suits/plum-blossom#bush-warbler), and to complete Seven Ribbons there must be [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow Ribbon](/en/hanafuda/suits/willow#plain-ribbon).
 Both yakus are considered as an automatic win regardless of the score (the game ends when someone completes any of these two yakus).
 - In Yukbaek variant, the highest scoring player in a round subtracts the round score of the second highest scoring player in that round, then adds it to total game score.
 For example, when player A/B/C scores 600/320/0 points in a round, player A adds 280 points (600 - 320) in game score and other players get nothing.